netdata/netdata/README.md

 18. **Hardware sensors** (temperature, voltage, fans, power, humidity, etc)
 19. **NUT UPSes** (load, charge, battery voltage, temperature, utility metrics, output metrics)

-You can also monitor any number of **SNMP devices**, although you will need to configure these.
+Any number of **SNMP devices** can be monitored, although you will need to configure these.

+And you can extend it, by writing plugins that collect data from any source, using any computer language.

 ---